ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-file-size.md

 #### Localization of the unit label

-This is more difficult, as there does not seem to be any API for getting a file size unit string for a given locale.
+This is more difficult, as there does not seem to be a great API for getting a file size unit string for a given locale.
+The only implemenation I've found is `Intl.NumberFormat`.
+This function can also do the numeric conversion, but we would not use it for that, because it only supports converting by using a factor of 1000, not 1024.
+We could instead do the number conversion ourselves and just ask `Intl.NumberFormat` to translate the unit string we need.
+However, we would have to work around several limitations:

+-   Does not have translations for KiB/MiB/etc.
+-   Does not translate plural "bytes".
+-   Throws error for locales with lang subtag `zh_CN` and `zh_TW` -- expects just `zh`.
+-   Requires creating separate `Intl.NumberFormat` instances for each unit we wish to translate.
+-   Missing translations for "byte" in French (gives "o" instead of "octet"), Japanese ("バイト"), Chinese ("字节" in simplified or "位元組" in traditional), Korean ("바이트"), Russian ("Б" instead of "байт"), and probably others.

 Options:

 1. Find translations of each of our unit labels ("byte", "bytes", "KB", "MB", "GB", "TB", "PB", "KiB", "MiB", "GiB", "TiB", "PiB") for a fixed set of languages we wish to support.
 Maintain a mapping of language codes (e.g. "fr", "de", "zh_CN") to arrays of those localized unit labels.
 Given a locale to use, look up its language subtag in our map.
 If not found, fall back to English.